AILET 2026: Online Form Link (OUT), Pattern, Admit Card, Syllabus, Result, Counselling

 AILET Exam Details

-The AILET 2025 eligibility criteria differ across courses and applicant categories.
+The AILET 2065 eligibility criteria differ across courses and applicant categories.
 While a Class 12 qualification is mandatory for BA LL.B.
-(Hons.), LL.M. applicants must hold a recognised law degree.
-The table below outlines the basic qualification requirements and special provisions for each AILET 2025 program.
+(Hons.), LL.M. applicants must hold a recognized law degree.
+The table below outlines the basic qualification requirements and special provisions for each AILET 2026 program.

 Program | Qualification Required | Additional Notes |